-- Sec.
-403. (a) In GENERAL.
-The Secretary may enter into an agreement under section 112(c) with any person to take marine mammals under section 109(h)(1) in response to a stranding. - (b) REQUIRED PROVISION.
-An agreement authorized by subsection (a) shall- - (1) specify each person who is authorized to perform activities under the agreement; and - (2) specify any terms and conditions under which a person so specified may delegate that authority to another person. - (c) REVIEW.
-The Secretary shall periodically review agreements under section 112(c) that are entered into pursuant to this title, for performance adequacy and effectiveness.
+Sec.
+403. (a) IN GENERAL. - The Secretary may enter into an agreement under section 112(c) with any person to take marine mammals under section 109(h)(1) in response to a stranding or entanglement.

+(b) REQUIRED PROVISION. - An agreement authorized by subsection (a) shall-

+(1) specify each person who is authorized to perform activities under the agreement;

+(2) specify any terms and conditions under which a person so specified may delegate that authority to another person; and

+(3) include a description of the data management and public outreach policy established under section 402(f).

+(c) REVIEW. - The Secretary shall periodically review agreements under section 112(c) that are entered into pursuant to this title, for performance adequacy and effectiveness.